Thorup/JavaWebServiceClient/README.md

 # JavaWebServiceClient
-An Java Web Service Client for test purposes
+A Java Web Service Client for test purposes

 This project is build with IntelliJ IDEA for program source look @ 'src' folder